'We’ve had four wins on the bounce and we all want to finish off with two more wins.'

 “We’ve had four wins on the bounce with two more matches to come, and we all want to finish off with two more wins.”A date for the final home meeting against King’s Lynn is expected to be confirmed shortly.

-PETERBOROUGH: Artem Laguta, Niels-Kristian Iversen, Benjamin Basso, Chris Harris, Vadim Tarasenko, Ben Cook, Jordan Jenkins.
+PETERBOROUGH: Richard Lawson, Niels-Kristian Iversen, Benjamin Basso, Chris Harris, Vadim Tarasenko, Ben Cook, Jordan Jenkins.

 WOLVERHAMPTON: Sam Masters, Steve Worrall, Luke Becker, Rory Schlein, Ryan Douglas, Zach Cook, Leon Flint.